BawCOS/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ## # ... with 3 more variables: stock_photo <fct>, wheels <dbl>, title <chr>
 ```

 If you look at the variable `title` there were additional items in the sale for these two observations.
 Let's remove those two outliers and run the model again.
 Note that the reason we are removing them is not because they are annoying us and messing up our model.
 It is because we don't think they are representative of the population of interest.
+Figure \@ref(fig:scat302-fig) is a scatterplot of the data with the outliers dropped.

 ```r